 Ramming People Through the Funnel

-Some companies get really aggressive with visitors.
-That creates a negative customer journey.
+Some companies get really aggressive with visitors which creates a negative customer journey.

 They use endless prompts, pop ups, and pushy messaging to try to cram visitors though the conversion funnel.
-Will other marketers just layout content passively hoping for a conversion.
-The annoyance, discomfort, loss of trust, lack of direction or distaste that results, doesn’t often work and instead ruins future opportunities.
+While other marketers just layout content passively hoping for a conversion.
+The annoyance, discomfort, loss of trust, lack of direction or distaste that results, loses customers and ruins future opportunities.
 It creates site bounces and aversion — eating your own leads.

 Of course, most sales people want to screen out time wasting, poorly qualified prospects with no real intent.
 They dislike having to spend time on bad leads.
 Yet for instance, journalists and bloggers also generate big value for us in PR and Google rankings, and they’re not well qualified sales prospects.